 step 5.
 Shift R loops upward one finger-position, freeing R d-finger. [no photo]

-Now shift the other hand’s loops up one position (right hand), to free d-finger of its loop [no photo]—should happen before (or during) the tightening move.
+Now shift the other hand’s loops up one position (right hand), to free d-finger of its loop [no photo]—this should happen before (or during) the tightening move.

 One braiding cycle done.

 Repeat from the beginning til the braid is finished.
 Tie off at base of braid, either with another overhand knot, or by tightly wrapping and tying a piece of thread or string around the base of the braid.
 Trim off excess loops, leaving a short tassel of ends.
-(There are fancier ways to finish ends, google “finishing ends of braids” to get some good ideas.)
+(There are other ways to finish ends, see Finishing below.)

 Transferring a loop without a turn

-The operator finger will go through all the loops, including the thumb loop.
-From within the thumb loop, the operator finger hooks downwardly on the FAR shank of the thumb-loop to take the loop off the thumb and through the intervening loops. (sorry, no photo) Again, the active hand turns slightly palms-downward when hooking the thumb loop.
+The operator finger will go through all the loops (in the same direction, including the thumb loop).
+It goes all the way through the thumb loop and then hooks down on the far shank of the thumb-loop in the photo above (the “lower” shank), pulling it off the thumb and through the intervening loops.

-Taking the thumb loop this way means that the loop will not turn over—the shank that was in upper position the whole time the loop was on the left hand will stay in upper position when the loop transfers over to the right hand.
+Taking the thumb loop this way means that the loop will not get a turn when it transfers over to the right hand.

 There’s a pretty pattern variation of a flat 8-loop braid called Lace Dawns (or Daunce), which is described in the 15th C braiding manuscripts in a difficult A-fell method.
 See my more recent post for an easier, V-fell method for Lace Dawns, using the techniques in this 9-loop tutorial.
 This 8-loop braid might be an easier way to work your way up to using the thumbs, since you will only be using the thumb on one hand.
 One hand holds loops as in my 7-loop tutorial, and the other hand holds loops as in this 9-loop tutorial.

-See my recent post on how to make and plan different color-patterns in square and flat braids.)
+See my more recent post [8/9/11] on how to make and plan different color-patterns in square and flat braids.)

-Most of the braids above are square braids, of various numbers of loops from 7 to 11.
-(Except for the 3 black/white ones, and the blue/white, and purple/white ones beside them—those are doubled square braids, rectangular in cross-section.)
+Many of the braids above are square braids, of various numbers of loops from 7 to 11.
+(Not the three black/white/plus contrast color braids in the left half of the photo, and the blue & white, and purple & white braids to their right—those are doubled square braids, which are rectangular in cross-section.)

-All these braids have at least some bicolor loops, since I originally took the photo for my bicolor loop magic post, which includes a tutorial for 3 bicolor patterns.
+All these braids have at least some bicolor loops, since I originally took the photo for my bicolor loop magic post.

 9-loop square braid—abbreviated instructions